UZBEKISTAN: Agents provocateurs, arrests, torture, criminal cases

 The authorities placed eight of the men in detention, while they released the rest of the approximately 25 arrested men later on 7 January, Astanov and Sakhibova separately told Forum 18.
 "Four of the eight detained men were released after a few days, I do not know exactly when," Sakhibova added.
 "At present, two men remain in custody with my husband and brother."

-The Tashkent court hearing which in mid-January ordered the four men held in pre-trial detention was held behind closed doors, Sakhibova stated.
+The Tashkent court hearing, which in mid-January 2020 ordered the four men held in pre-trial detention, was held behind closed doors, Sakhibova stated.

-The four, who are still in custody, were held at the Tashkent City Police for the first five days, and then taken to the Interior Ministry building's detention prison in Tashkent, Sakhibova said.
+The four men, who are still in custody, were held at the main Tashkent Police Station for the first five days, and then taken to the Interior Ministry building's detention prison in Tashkent, Sakhibova said.
 A few days later, they were taken back to Tashkent Police.
 They were then again taken to the Interior Ministry and in mid-February transferred to Tashkent's Investigation Prison.

 Agent provocateur?Sakhibova told Forum 18 that her husband told her that he and his friends met regularly to discuss their faith while drinking tea or having a meal between August and late December 2019.
-"However the last time on 24 December a man calling himself Ranjumon (it is unclear if this is his real name) told everyone that he wants to join the fighting in Syria, my husband told me.
+"However the last time on 24 December a man calling himself Ranjbar told everyone that he wants to join the fighting in Syria, my husband told me.
 Everyone got suspicious about this.
 He might have had a recording device in his pocket."
 Soon after this, on 7 January 2020, police arrested the men attending the meals.

-Ranjumon was one of those detained, and signed statements at the police station against Igamberdiyev and Iskandarov.
-Relatives of the other Muslims think Ranjumon may be a police agent provocateur, Sakhibova and Astanov told Forum 18.
+Ranjbar was one of those detained, and signed statements at the police station against Igamberdiyev and Iskandarov.
+Relatives of the other Muslims think Ranjbar may be a police agent provocateur, Sakhibova and Astanov told Forum 18.
+Police have used agent provocateurs in other recent cases of Muslims targeted for discissing Islam.

 Interior Ministry Investigator, Eldor (who did not give his last name), interrogated Sakhibova and her brother's wife in March.
 He told them that from August 2019 the group were under surveillance.
 "During the questioning Investigator Eldor also asked us how long we have been wearing the hijab," Sakhibova stated.